poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 it's almost immoral to call them into question, or to question their veracity.

-Obviously, we went through the Iraq war, which those two very sane governments specifically and deliberately lied, repeatedly, to their people, over the course of two years, to justify an aggressive war that destroyed a country of 26 million people.
+Obviously, we went through the Iraq war, which those two very same governments specifically and deliberately lied, repeatedly, to their people, over the course of two years, to justify an aggressive war that destroyed a country of 26 million people.
 But we've seen it